tyami/tyami.github.io/_posts/2020-10-10-ensemble-4-boosting-gradient-boosting-regression.md

 3. Create a next tree to predict pseudo-residuals
 4. Repest 2-3

-- (Test) Scale and add up the results of each tree.
+- (Test) Scale and add up the results of each tree

 ### 1. Create a first leaf